How to create a triggered message

 "Any" equals logical "OR".
 In other words, if at least one condition is met, the lead will match the triggered message audience.

-Important: If a triggered message has a timeout (which you can set on the "Trigger” tab), then events and properties from the “Audience” tab will be reviewed after this time period has passed.
+Important: If a triggered message has a timeout (which you can set on the "When to send” tab), then events and properties from the “Audience” tab will be reviewed after this time period has passed.

 On the left side of the tab you may see the segments you have.
 If you have one ready and fitting for the audience of your triggered message, you can just choose it and properties and event conditions will apply automatically.